 - Being appointed by the U.S. Bankruptcy Court to serve as a health care ombudsman in the bankruptcy of a residential services agency;

-- Representing senior housing, long term care, and health care companies in investigations by various government agencies.
+- Representing senior housing, long term care, and health care companies in investigations by various government agencies; and

 Ferrier has taken on a variety of leadership roles within the legal profession.
 She is a former co-chair of the Bar Association of Baltimore City's Family Law Committee, and is active in the Baltimore and Howard County Bar Associations' Family Law Committees.
 She was a member of the Custody Subcommittee of the Maryland Judicial Conference.
 She has been appointed a Volunteer Mediator for family law cases in the Baltimore City Circuit Court.

-In 2017, she was elected to the board of directors of the Downtown Partnership of Baltimore.
+In 2017, she was elected to the board of directors of the Downtown Partnership of Baltimore and to its executive committee in 2020.
 Additionally, she served on The Daily Record’s Editorial Advisory Board from 2012-2017.
 By appointment of the Office of the Mayor, she also served on the Governing Board of Baltimore’s Head Start program.

 Through her involvement in a variety of non-profit organizations, Ferrier advocates for health care, long-term care, and senior housing providers.
 She currently serves as a member of the board of directors of the Beacon Institute, a statewide organization specializing in education for the senior housing and long-term care industries.
 She also services on LifeSpan Network, Inc.’s (LifeSpan) Legislative and Public Policy Committee as well as being a member of the Health Facilities Association of Maryland (HFAM).
 She was chair of the board of a statewide health care provider, Planned Parenthood of Maryland.
 She is also a former board member of the Maryland Assisted Living Association, chair of the health law section of State Law Resources, a national organization, and a member of the Board of Trustees of the Center for Healthy Maryland (a part of Med-Chi).
 She is a member of the American Health Lawyers Association and the Health Law Section of the American Bar Association.